-The most widely applied concept of oral bait vaccination of wild boar against CSF, including bait design and immunisation scheme was developed, evaluated, and optimsed by Kaden et al. (2010).
+The most widely applied concept of oral bait vaccination of wild boar against CSF, including bait design and immunisation scheme was developed, evaluated, and optimised by Kaden et al. (2010).
 The respective vaccines are conventional MLVs.
-Immunisation occurs by uptake of the oral vaccine through the lymphoid tissues of the oral mucosa and tonsils, where expression of virus stimulates the immune system (Kaden et al., 2000; 2002; 2003; 2004; Kaden & Lange, 2004; Rossi et al., 2010).
+Immunisation occurs by uptake of the oral vaccine through the lymphoid tissues of the oral mucosa and tonsils, where expression of virus stimulates the immune system (Kaden et al., 2000; 2010).